UWE-Ruby/week-01/README.md

 ```bash
 bundle
 ```

-Executing `bundle install` will take of installing all the remaining gems that this project requires.
+Executing `bundle ` will take care of installing all the remaining gems that this project requires.

 3. Run the tests